 This post is also available in: Dutch

-For this ultimate foodie guide to Japan I asked other travel bloggers what kind of food they would definitely recommend someone to try when visiting this amazing country.
+Are you looking for delicious things to eat in Japan?
+You’ve came to the right place, because this foodie guide for Japan is filled with amazing Japanese foods that you must try during your trip to Japan.
+For this ultimate foodie guide I asked other travel bloggers what kind of food they would definitely recommend someone to try when visiting this amazing country.
 So, what are the food you must eat in Japan according to them?
-Well, I’ve received a lot of different recommendations and listed them all in this article.
+Well, I’ve received a lot of different recommendations and listed them all in this article… Get ready to get hungry!

-I personally loooove Japanese food!
+I personally love, love, love Japanese food!
 Sushi, ramen, tempura, udon… It’s all so good!
 But the Japanese cuisine offers so much more than the well-known sushi and ramen.
+Luckily this foodie guide includes all sorts of amazing dishes to try.
 Below you can find over 20 recommendations from travel bloggers from all around the world.
 Enjoy your meal!

 Have you had unagi no kabayaki (grilled eel)?
 If you love unagi, then this is the dish that you have to try when visiting Japan.
 Each region of Japan makes their unagi no kabayaki differently, so eat them all to see which version you like the best!